marekjm/viuavm/README.markdown

 Rememeber, though, to provide appropriate test cases with code patches you submit.
 It will be appreciated and will make the merge process faster.
+If you're fixing a bug:

+- write a test that will catch the bug should it resurface
+- put comments in the code sample your test uses

+If you're implementing a feature:

+- provide a positive test (i.e. feature working as intended and performing its function)
+- provide a negative test (i.e. feature generating an error)
+- put comments in the code samples the tests use

+In both cases your code must pass the tests on both x86_64 and 64 bit ARM (if you don't have an ARM CPU around mention it when submitting a pull request and I'll test on ARM myself).
+Your code must also run clean under Valgrind, which implies:

+- no memory leaks
+- no hangs due to multithreading
+- no unprotected reads/writes to memory

+Remember - if your code normally runs OK, but behaves strangely under Valgrind it's a sign that there's a problem with your code.

+When submitting a patch make sure that it is formatted according to the coding standard:

+- long, descriptive variable names are an accepted tradeoff for code clarity (it's better to give variables hilariously descriptive names than to wonder "wtf does this code do" some time later)
+- opening braces on the same line as their `if`s, `while`s, class and function signatures, etc.
+- indent by four spaces

+When in doubt, look at surrounding code and infer what should be done.

 ----